How to create a custom WordPress page template

-By using Toolset and WordPress, I can select the dynamic source for each of my blocks to tell it what to display.
+Using Toolset and WordPress, I can select the dynamic source for each block to tell it what to display.

 For example, I’ve created a new block to add one of my custom fields, Prep Time.
 Once I add the block I can select the Prep Time field as the source for the block on the right-hand side.
 This block is also dynamic as the prep time will vary depending on the recipe requirements.

-There are a number of different types of blocks you can add including a repeating field block to add multiple items (such as multiple lines for a recipe), an image slider block, YouTube block and much more.
+You can add many different types of blocks, including a repeating field block to add multiple items (such as multiple lines for a recipe), an image slider block, and a YouTube block.

 Step 3: Style your blocks

-Just like with the first template for regular posts, I can style each of my blocks.
+Like with the first template for regular posts, I can style each block.